amithkumar10/CI-CD-Pipeline/README.md

-# 📋 Full-Stack Todo List Application with Implementation of CI/CD Piplines
+# 📋 Full-Stack Todo List Application

 A beautiful, feature-rich todo list application built with React, Node.js, Express, and MongoDB.
 This application demonstrates modern full-stack development practices with a clean, responsive design.